All About Torch Down Roofing

 Installing torch down roofing takes some skill and expertise, so it's something you'll want to hand off to the professionals.
 For one thing, you may need someone with a fire operating permit to get the job done, since it involves working with an open flame.
 Also, a botched installation job can result in water getting stuck between the layers while rolling out the roofing.

 It’s important to note that many liability insurance companies don’t cover torch down applications.
-If you hire a contractor for this job, you should ask for a letter from their insurance carrier confirming that they have coverage for this type of work.
+If you hire a contractor for this job, you should ask for a letter from their insurance company confirming that they have coverage for this type of work.

 Contact a roofing professional near you for a consultation and a quote.